SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

-    "Note: As covered further down and in the executable example, "CREATE DATA/OBJECT and ASSIGN statements have the HANDLE addition "after which dynmically created types can be specified.
+    "Note: As covered further down and in the executable example, "CREATE DATA/OBJECT and ASSIGN statements have the HANDLE addition "after which dynamically created types can be specified.
 A type "description object is expected.
     CREATE DATA dref TYPE HANDLE type_descr_obj.
     CREATE OBJECT oref TYPE HANDLE type_descr_obj.